 Lego Instruction Binder -Keep instructions organized and easy to retrieve in this convenient binder with free printable cover.

-Jewelry Organizer -Make a jewelry organizer out of favorite random objects and a tray.
+Jewelry Organizer -Make a jewelry organizer out of your child’s favorite random objects and a tray.
 This is a fun idea for a teen.

 Lesson and Activity Bags -Have a bag packed and ready to go for every activity.
 Make sure to clean out and repack the bag after each event for maximum organization.